 10 Salisbury Road, Tsim Sha Tsui; +852 2721 0226

 Hong Kong museums span a wide array of subjects, and it’s fitting that an institution dedicated to telling the story of Hong Kong’ maritime history sits smartly on Victoria Harbour, adjacent to the iconic Star Ferry.
-Taking up residence on Central Pier No 8, the Hong Kong Maritime Museum draws in more than 100,000 visitors annually to its 15 galleries spread over three levels, which you leave with a new appreciation for the 2,000 years of seafaring and shipping history and heritage, and their massive importance to the city and Pearl River Delta.
+Taking up residence on Central Pier No 8, thedraws in more than 100,000 visitors annually to its 15 galleries spread over three levels, which you leave with a new appreciation for the 2,000 years of seafaring and shipping history and heritage, and their massive importance to the city and Pearl River Delta.
 Pirates feature extensively, as do navigational and nautical instruments, ancient ceramics, treasures from shipwrecks and a replica of the first junk to make it to New York, in 1847.
 There’s even a cool Ship Bridge Simulator to let you channel your inner captain and steer a ship of your choice.

 11 Man Kwong Street, Central; +852 3713 2500